ludbek/bro/readme.md

 ```
 About
-  A generic project management tool.
-Create, jump and bootstrap projects for
+  A generic project management tool for any languages.
-  any language.

 Installation
   Clone this repo at your home directory with the name '.bro' and add it to